 - Avoiding close relationships altogether

-- Disassociation feeling detached from emotions and self
+- Feeling disassociated or detached from emotions and their sense of self

 - Perceiving oneself as guilty and unworthy of help

 - Experiencing negative self-perception